ecaterinamh/project-it-school-weather-app/README.md

 ## DEMO

-The project is deployed on https://project-it-school-weather-app.netlify.app/.
+The project is deployed on Netlify.
+To view the project, please, click [Wheather App](https://project-it-school-weather-app.netlify.app/).

 ## Table of contents